aazaff/startLearn.R/intermediateConcepts.md

 [1] 6 6 3 7 9 3
 ````

-## Overwriting elements using logical subscripts
+## Rewriting elements using logical subscripts

 The true power of **which( )** doesn't become apparent until you want to start **rewriting** elements of a data object.